lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 * The values of factor loadings are directly related to the correlation matrix.
   - Although I do not explain this in detail, nearly every analytic step attempts to convey this notion by presenting equivalent analytic options using the raw data and correlation matrix.
-* PAF (like PCA and related EFA procecures) is about *dimension reduction* -- our goal is fewer factors (think subscales) than there are items.
+* PAF (like PCA and related EFA procedures) is about *dimension reduction* -- our goal is fewer factors (think subscales) than there are items.
-  - In this lesson's vignette there are 25 items on the scale and we will have 4 subscales.
+  - In this lesson's vignette there are 25 items on the scale, and we will have 4 subscales.
 * As a latent variable procedure, PAF is both *exploratory* and *factor analysis.*  This is in contrast to our prior [PCA lesson](#PCA).
 Recall that PCA is a regression-based model and therefore not "factor analysis."
 * Matrix algebra (e.g., using the transpose of a matrix, multiplying matrices together) plays a critical role in the analytic solution.